 So, if customers can’t see themselves in the advertising, they won’t be interested.
 And no interest, means no sales.
 As famous advertising guru, David Ogilvy says in his book, “if it’s not driving sales, it’s not advertising”.

 Yes, that book is now almost 40 years old.
 But, advertising costs money.
 Even in today’s digital-led economy, that hasn’t changed.
 When you spend on advertising, you expect to see a sales impact.

 The advertising impact with customers?

 As we obviously can’t see the sales and profit impact, our next best option is check the impact is to look at search results on “Bankwest Bryce”.
-The top four links were all to marketing magazines talking about the campaign.
+The top 4 links were all to marketing magazines talking about the campaign.
 We couldn’t see any customer-led responses.

 So, we hopped over to their Facebook page.
 Good start, lots of consistent brand identity visual assets.
 The animated version of Bryce and dog is all over their posts.